-Paying a visit to this intriguing centre, the Victoria Falls Crocodile Farm is really worth it – the ability to get up close and personal with this prehistoric animal.
+Paying a visit to the Victoria Falls Crocodile Farm is really worth it.
+This intriguing center gives you the ability to get up close and personal with this prehistoric animal.

 The eggs hatch in December or January and you may even safely hold a baby crocodile.
 This is a unique experience with a creature that is usually kept at a safe distance in the wild.

 Feeding times are definitely a highlight and an experienced guide with a wealth of knowledge is available for a guided crocodile farm tour.
 You may get to see crocodiles jump for their dinner as they leap out of the water snatching at large chunks of meat, a real photographic opportunity!

-These crocodiles are sometimes known locally as the Zambezi Crocodile, however, it is the Nile Crocodile genus, Crocodylus niloticus, that inhabit this area of the river.
-These crocodiles have a very high mortality rate in the wild with a 2% survival rate, at 3 years old they are beyond their most vulnerable stage and survive easily after release.
+These crocodiles are sometimes known locally as the Zambezi Crocodile, however, it is the Nile Crocodile genus, Crocodylus niloticus, who inhabit this area of the river.
+These crocodiles have a very high mortality rate in the wild with a 2% survival rate, however, at 3 years old they are beyond their most vulnerable stage and survive easily after release.

 This enables the breeding stock to be kept in their natural environment.
-There is an overhead walkway which affords you a view of the crocodiles lazing in the sun and swimming, just as they would do in the wild.
+There is an overhead walkway that affords you a view of the crocodiles lazing in the sun and swimming, just as they would do in the wild.
 Some of these crocodiles are up to 50 years old and are very large.

-Enjoy a walk around the beautifully landscaped gardens, pop in to the Museum and browse around the Curio Shop which has a wide range of hand crafted genuine crocodile leather products like belts, wallets, purses, and handbags.
+Enjoy a walk around the beautifully landscaped gardens, pop into the museum, and browse around the Curio Shop which has a wide range of hand-crafted genuine crocodile leather products like belts, wallets, purses, and handbags.